acatone-git/HomePlus_Mod/README.md

 This sofware mod changes the function of the HOME button to an modifier, combined with [Automate](https://llamalab.com/automate/) & Shell Scripting, it unlocks the full potential of this great portable device.

-# Default HomePlus Key Combinations
+# Default HomePlus Key Combinations (Retro Controller Mode)
-(Retro Controller Style)

 - HOME + A  = Back Button (Access Quick Settings in Dolphin / AetherSX2)
 - HOME + Y  = Application Switch / List